CSC207-2022F-UofT/course-project-6-2/README.md

 ### 5. [Tests](https://github.com/CSC207-2022F-UofT/course-project-6-2/tree/main/src/test/java)
 * This test calls each callable(not related to java swing) method at least once.And test the behaviour of the method with different circumstances.
- * Test of Entities.
+ * [Test of Entities].
-   * Customer: Called all the common attributes inherited from the user.
+   * TestCustomer: Called all the common attributes inherited from the user.
 (Name, age, address etc), And Its own method like (get shoppingcart(),get orderhistory()).
-   * Seller: Called all the common attributes inherited from the user.
+   * TestSeller: Called all the common attributes inherited from the user.
 (Name, age, address etc).
-And Its own method like (setAllOrders(), getAllOrders(),SetStoreName(), GetStoreName()etc).
+And Its own method like (setAllOrders(), getAllOrders(),SetStoreName(), GetStoreName() etc).
-   * Drinks: Called every drink attribute, and methods.(Name, Price, ingredients etc).
+   * TestDrinks: Called every drink attribute, and methods.(Name, Price, ingredients etc).
+   * TestOrder: Called every order attribute (orderNum, orderStatus etc) and methods ( getOrderList(), setOrderNum etc).
+   * TestShoppingCart: Called every ShoppingCart attribute (itemList, totalPrize etc) and methods ( getItemList(), setTotalPrize() etc).
- * Test of Usecases.
+ * [Test of Usecases].
    * TestModifyDrink: Test the functionality of modifying the attributes of the drink.
-   * ModifyOrderStatus: Test the functionality of modifying the status of orders added to the order history.
+   * TestModifyOrderStatus: Test the functionality of modifying the status of orders added to the order history.
-   * SellerModifyDrink: Setup seller object to add drink, delete drink, and modify the attributes of drink.
+   * TestSellerModifyDrink: Setup seller object to addDrink, deletedrink, and modify the attributes of drink.
-   * TestAddToOrderHistory: Created a customer object to add orders to order history, and see if the functionality is working.
+   * TestAddToOrderHistory: Created a customer object to add orders to orderhistory, and see if the functionality is working.
    * TestAddToShoppingCart: Created a customer object to add orders to the shopping cart, and see if the functionality is working.
    * TestGetOrderStatus: Created a customer object to test if customers are able to get the order status for the drinks they want.
    * TestCheckTotalOrder: Set up some orders, add them to the order history, and test if the sum of the order is equivalent to our expectation.
-   * TestGetOnsaleDrink: Setup input cases, and test if the on-sale drink has been added in to our on-sale drink list.
+   * TestGetOnsaleDrink: Set up input cases, and test if the on-sale drink has been added in to our on-sale drink list.
+   * TestGetWarningMessage: Test the functionality of finding common allergens and alcohol in the ingredients of drinks.
+   * TestLoginUser: Created a customer and a seller to test functionality for login.
+   * TestRegisterUser: Set up a customer and a seller to test functionality for register.
+   * TestResetUserPassword: Set up a customer and a seller to test functionality for reset password.
+   * TestSearchDrinks: Set up some drinks to test the functionality of searching.

 ## Code Style and Documentation
 * Naming convention